nodejs/i18n/GETTING_STARTED.md

 - Asking translators to jump into the Github environment is confusing enough.
 Crowdin beautifully abstracts away the cruft into a simple & useful interface.

-- Each localization project contains a directory tree of of the core project’s documents–giving the translator continuous visibility on what has and hasn’t been translated, streamlining the process entirely.
+- Each localization project contains a directory tree of the core project’s documents–giving the translator continuous visibility on what has and hasn’t been translated, streamlining the process entirely.

 - A simple work environment presents untranslated documents in one row, and the localized version being updated in another.

 - A Crowdin project seamlessly integrates with an existing Github repo, automating PRs & updates from its internationalization projects.

-Please take o look at the [video]( https://www.youtube.com/watch?v=bxdC7MfrO7A&t=105s) prepeared by Andriy Poznakhovskyy member of the  Node.js i18n WG  where Andriy show how to work on translations in Crowdin.
+Please take o look at the [video]( https://www.youtube.com/watch?v=bxdC7MfrO7A&t=105s) prepared by Andriy Poznakhovskyy member of the  Node.js i18n WG  where Andriy show how to work on translations in Crowdin.

-## Releated links
+## Related links
 -  [Node.js i18n](https://github.com/nodejs/i18n) repo
 -  [nodejs/node](https://github.com/nodejs/node/tree/master/doc) repository
 -  [Crowdin](https://crowdin.com/)